 Citriodiol®’s is one of the less recognized insect repellents, but I’ve had success with using it.
 Its effectiveness is its greatest asset, but the good news for people concerned about the environment, their clothes and sporting equipment is that Citriodiol® readily biodegrades.
 It is sourced entirely from an essential oil, and unlike DEET, has no plasticizing effect.
 All this makes it a great alternative to synthetic repellents.
 This lemon-scented active ingredient is made from Eucalyptus citriodora oil through a simple process that is environmentally sustainable.
 Citriodiol®’s credibility as a repellent is unmatched by any other naturally sourced active ingredients and top entomologists refer to its efficacy as comparable or superior to synthetic active ingredients.

 Another common way to avoid mosquito bites is using protective clothing.
 This is clothing that has been treated with the insecticide permethrin which I discussed above.
 Clothing companies such as Ex Officio, LL Bean and Insect shield make hats, shirts and pants for both men and women and surprisingly enough they can be quite stylish.
 There are several good reviews of these products online and they can add to your enjoyment of the outdoors if they keep you bite-free.
 An interesting side note is because the clothing is acting as an insecticide it may reduce mosquito populations in your vicinity by killing them off.
+Unless you find yourself in deep in the outback surrounded by swarms of mosquitoes, you really shouldn’t need to go to the extreme of wearing a mosquito head net or special suit!

 Hi-Tech Mosquito Devices

-Some more traditional but maybe less effective ways to battle the bugs is to wear loose fitting pants and shirts with a fabric that is a tight weave.
-Don't wear perfume or use a scented soap or shampoo.
+Some more traditional but maybe less effective ways to battle the bugs is to wear loose fitting pants and long sleeves shirts with a fabric that is a tight weave.
+Don’t wear perfume or use a scented soap or shampoo.
 Neutral colors like khaki and brown tones are also better than dark colored clothing.

 To sum it all up, Yes Alaska has mosquitos, but for the most part, they do not live up to the many legends and stories you may have heard about the North.
 Alaska is one of the most amazing places in the world to visit and if a mosquito hater like me can survive I know you will love it here.